Iberia Flight 610: Crew members

-The commander of the flight was identified as 51-year-old Captain José Luis Patiño Arróspide.
-Spanish newspaper El Pais described Patiño as an aristocratic pilot after it was discovered that he was the cousin of the Marquises of Villanueva de las Torres, the Counts of Sástago and the Barons of Bétera.
+The commander of the flight was identified as 51-year-old Captain José Luis Patiño y Arróspide, 14th Viscount of Perellós.
+Spanish newspaper El Pais described Patiño as an aristocratic pilot after it was discovered that he was a peer.
 A senior pilot in the airline, he had been flying with Iberia for 19 years.
-He had accumulated a total flying experience of 13,600 hours, having previously flown with Spantax before joining Iberia.
+He had accumulated a total flying experience of 13,600 hours (including 4,882 hours on the Boeing 727), having previously flown with Spantax before joining Iberia.
 His co-pilot was 38-year-old First Officer Emilio López Peña Ordóñez.
 He had accumulated a total flying experience of 5,548 hours, of which more than 2,800 were on the type.
 There was also a flight engineer on board, identified as 38-year-old Gregorio Arroba Martín Delgado.
+He had 2,721 flight hours, all of which were on the Boeing 727.

 History

 In 1984, following a disastrous financial year, Iberia decided to withhold the salaries of its pilots.
 Dozens of Iberia pilots went on strike, including Captain Patiño.
 The strike was regarded by the Spanish government as one of the most serious strikes in Iberia's history, as the company had lost a total of 2.4 billion pesetas as of July 19.
 After threatening Iberia that they would not fly flights that were crucial to Iberia's financial operation, Iberia issued multiple sanctions and fired many of the striking pilots, including Captain Patiño's contract, which was terminated on July 18.
 The government was forced to intervene, and Spanish ministers eventually ordered arbitration between Iberia and the Spanish pilots' union (SEPLA), which was agreed upon by both parties.
-Spanish judiciary eventually ruled in favor of the pilots and let them return to Iberia.
+The Spanish judiciary eventually ruled in favor of the pilots and let them return to Iberia.
 Patiño eventually joined back in November.
 As Patiño had just been fired from Iberia, he had to be trained again to obtain his flying license.

 Flight

-Flight 610 was a scheduled international passenger flight from Spanish capital of Madrid to Bilbao, the largest city in Basque Country.
-Piloted by Captain Patiño and First Officer López, the aircraft was supposed to take off from Madrid-Barajas Airport in the morning.
+Flight 610 was a scheduled domestic passenger flight from Spanish capital of Madrid to Bilbao, the largest city in Basque Country.
+Piloted by Captain Patiño and First Officer López, the aircraft was supposed to take off from Madrid–Barajas Airport in the morning.
 The flight was a short one as the aircraft was expected to arrive approximately 45 minutes later.

 On February 19, Flight 610 departed Madrid at 08:47 CET with 141 passengers and 7 crew members.
 It was scheduled to land at Bilbao Airport at 09:35.
 First Officer López was the pilot flying, while Captain Patiño was the pilot monitoring.
 According to the weather report, the area around Bilbao, particularly in the mountains, would be covered with fog.
 The flight was uneventful until the approach.